• EQS Cockpit

 Managing conflicts of interest (COIs) in the workplace is crucial for ensuring integrity, ethical decision-making and maintaining public and employee trust in your organisation.
 However, while conflicts of interest are nothing new to compliance officers, many employees still lack a clear understanding of what constitutes a conflict of interest and why declaring these is important.
 This article aims to provide best practice guidance on promoting education and awareness when it comes to conflicts of interest, management of risk and the importance of an open and transparent culture.

-1) Establish a Clear COI Policy:
+1) Establish a Clear COI Policy

 The starting point of any conflict of interest disclosure management system is a well-defined conflict of interest policy.
 Firstly, this policy should seek to outline exactly what the organisation views to be a conflict of interest.
 Conflicts of interest mainly tend to fall under the following categories: